What You Need To Know About Brexit

-Additionally, on July 1, the EU will implement new VAT obligations for business-to-consumer (B2C) e-commerce sellers.
-Changes include:
+As of July 1, 2021, new VAT obligations are in place for business-to-consumer (B2C) eCommerce sellers.
+Those changes include:

-- Changing deemed supplier rules.
-Online marketplaces (often referred to as “electronic interfaces”) that facilitate sales qualify as deemed suppliers, and will become liable to charge customers for VAT and pay the tax authorities.
+- Deemed supplier rules have changed.
+Online marketplaces that facilitate sales now qualify as “deemed suppliers,” making them liable to charge customers VAT and report sales to tax authorities.